 But that year was not lost on some of the Korean nation’s most influential pop culture figures and most famous cultural exporters.
 Locked out of China both physically and online (Chinese authorities reportedly blocked online sharing platforms that facilitate access to Korean dramas and music in light of the THAAD dispute) until November 2017, touring K-pop brands wasted no time looking West for opportunities.

-It is no secret that Western fashion and cosmetics giants, for instance, have been keen to rely on wildly influential K-pop stars – including G-Dragon and Taeyang, both of boyband BigBang; CL and Dara, formerly of 2NE1, both of whom have embarked on successful solo careers; Sehun, Zico, the boys of EXO and BTS, and many others – as a way to boost their sales in the Far East.
+It is no secret that Western fashion and cosmetics giants, for instance, have been keen to rely on wildly influential K-pop stars – including G-Dragon and Taeyang, both of boyband BigBang; CL and Dara, formerly of 2NE1, both of whom have embarked on successful solo careers; Sehun, Zico, the boys of EXO and BTS, and many others – as a way to boost their sales in East Asia.